 The Mickey Monitor Annual Passholder Quarterly Newsletter

 This little quarterly newsletter was a complete surprise to us after we became Disney Annual Passholders.
 The Mickey Monitor includes information on upcoming events.
-You get a mini calendar covering the next few months and sneak peaks at new festival offerings.
-Plus, merchandise previews and other AP only information.
-We love being able to look forward to something fun arriving in the mail and its an excellent tool to help planning upcoming Disney trips.
+You get a mini-calendar covering the next few months and sneak peeks at new festival offerings.
+Plus, merchandise previews and other AP-only information.
+We love being able to look forward to something fun arriving in the mail and it’s an excellent tool to help planning upcoming Disney trips.
+Check out previous versions of the Disney Annual Passholder Mickey Monitor Publication on the website.

-Ability to purchase Disney Annual Passholder Special Event Merchandise
+Disney World Annual Passholder Perks Special Event Merchandise

-Remember that cool kids table at school?
+One of the BEST Walt Disney World Annual Passholder Perks is being able to buy special stuff.
+Remember that cool kids’ table at school?
 Well, if you’re a Disney Annual Passholder getting access to special AP merch will get you a seat at that table.
 Yes…yes it will.
-Most Special Event merchandise for Disney Passholders is behind the counter at the gift shops and you have to ask to see it up close, or purchase it.
+Most Special Event merchandise for Disney Passholders is behind the counter at the gift shops and you have to ask to see it up close or purchase it.
 AP exclusive merchandise tends to be guarded like the crown jewels.
 This specialty merchandise is a great way to commemorate your Disney AP year.
 Or just to help you feel extra special all the time.
-You do have to show your credentials as a passholder to get this merchandise.
+You do have to show your credentials as an annual pass holder to get this merchandise.

 Free Annual Passholder Keepsake Gifts at Epcot Festivals

-One of our favorite annual passholder perks is the slew of FREE STUFF you get just for being a passholder.
-This is especially evident during Epcot Festival time.
+One of our favorite annual pass holder perks is the slew of FREE STUFF you get just for being a pass holder.
+This is especially evident during Epcot Festivals.
 There are special magnets commemorating Flower and Garden, Food and Wine, The Arts Festival, and Festival of Holidays.
 You simply have to show your pass and are handed your commemorative AP magnet.
 This past year’s Food and Wine Festival also had a special gift.
 A small wooden cutting board for any AP who visited Epcot 4 times.
 This free gift totally gave us a reason to show up at Epcot more often.
 Though we would have been going at least that much anyway!

 Now that you’ve heard all the Perks of a Being a Disney Annual Passholder, what do you think?
+Is a Disney Annual Pass Right For Your Family?
 For those of you ready to vacation at Disney more often, plan on taking longer vacations and like the flexibility of hopping over to Disney on an impromptu trip, the Annual Pass is perfect.
-For those of you who struggle to get time off work, can’t pull the kids out of school or are only taking one trip to Disney for the year, then the Disney Annual Pass may not be for you.
-In fact you’ll be trying to fit Disney trips in where they don’t work because you don’t want to waste the money spent on the pass.
+For those of you who struggle to get time off work, can’t pull the kids out of school, or are only taking one trip to Disney for the year, then the Disney Annual Pass may not be for you.
+In fact, you’ll be trying to fit Disney trips in where they don’t work because you don’t want to waste the money spent on the pass.

 Make this easy on yourself.
 Plan things out ahead of time.
 If you look at your travel year and plan to visit multiple times then maybe it’s the right time to buy.
 Pass prices will continue to go up, so locking in lower pricing is always a good idea.